Honor Code Process

 - The recommendation of the Academic Honesty Panel, along with an explanation of the reason for the recommendation, will be reported in writing to the Dean of the Instructor’s college or school.
 The Dean will normally follow the recommendation of the Panel.
 However, the Dean’s decision is final.

 - The Dean will inform the Student and Instructor, in writing, of his/her decision.
-The Dean will also report his/her decision to the Senior Vice President/Chief Academic Officer.
-The Office of the Senior Vice President/Chief Academic Officer will keep a permanent, confidential record of all proceedings of the Academic Honesty Panel.
+The Dean will also report his/her decision to the Executive Vice President/Provost.
+The Office of the Executive Vice President/Provost will keep a permanent, confidential record of all proceedings of the Academic Honesty Panel.